Lionskey/Bosh/README.md

 # Bosh

 Welcome to the Bosh project!
-A minimal Bash-like shell that is accepting contributions!
+A minimal Bash-like shell for GNU/Linux operating systems that is accepting contributions!

 ## Feature set
 1. SIGINT handling